Sample Poultry Farming Business Plan Template

 Supplemental Calcium

 Ordinarily, your layer feed contains a good quantity of calcium.
-However, there may need to supply them with additional calcium once in a while as they start laying.
+However, they may need to supply them with additional calcium once in a while as they start laying.
 This decision could be reached if you’re advised by your veterinary doctor or a nearby expert who thinks the egg production is not as expected.

 How to Change Chickens’ Feeds